bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 -a----       12/22/2024  12:16 PM             42 rootCA.srl
 ```

 Since we've basically got the keys to the kingdom (rootCA cert + key from the server), I whip up a professor cert for Martin like I'm running my own shady university IT department.
-Openssl be like “Certificate request self-signature ok” — yeah, it better be.
+Openssl be like “Certificate request self-signature ok”.
+Yeah, it better be.

 ```console
 $ openssl x509 -req -in 5.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial